Quof/DT3-60FPS/README.md

 A community project attempting to rewrite DT3's code to make it a 60FPS game.

-This uses GameMaker 8.2, available here.
+This uses GameMaker 8.2, available below.
+8.2 natively splits GameMaker project files into separate files to allow for source control, so no need to recombine files or anything like that.

 https://gm82.cherry-treehouse.com/